sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

   marketplace data rows.
 Each row is a 2-tuple (an array with two elements) of id and content.

-You can find your marketplace ID in Flex Console > Build > General.
+You can find your marketplace ID in Sharetribe Console > Build > General.
 Note that the anonymised test file needs to specify your dev environment marketplace ID and your live data file needs to specify your live environment marketplace ID.

 The id part of the data row 2-tuple is specified as a tuple of 1 to 3 elements.
 The first element is always an id attribute and identifies the